UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a single :code:`titleInfo` element and sub-element of :code:`nonSort`.
+This category consists of records with a :code:`titleInfo` element and sub-element of :code:`nonSort`.
+The :code:`nonSort` sub-element is used in MODS to mirror how the second indicator in a MARC title statement (245) is used to document nonfiling characters ("A", "The", etc.).
+This removes definite or indefinite articles at the start of a title so that only significant content within the string is used for sorting purposes.

 Justification
 ^^^^^^^^^^^^^

-We desire clean strings and will not retain :code:`nonSort` elements moving forward.
+The use of :code:`nonSort` is historical and the values do not need to be retained separately in a modern repository.
+Stop words like "A" and "The" can be recognized for sorting purposes without being in a separate element.
+As the values present within :code:`nonSort` are also part of the official title, when they are separated out into a sub-element within UT's repository, work must be done to concatenate them to :code:`titleInfo/title` when sharing.
+This work is unnecessary and therefore we will not retain :code:`nonSort` elements moving forward.

 XPath
 ^^^^^

-:code:`titleInfo` AND

 :code:`titleInfo/nonSort`